allmaps/allmaps/apps/cli/README.md

 #### Transform SVG

-Transform SVG to GeoJSON using a transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.
+Transform SVG forward to GeoJSON Geometry using a transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.

 **Examples:**